inveniosoftware/awesome-invenio/README.md

 # Awesome Invenio

-An opinionated list of awesome Invenio extensions, overlays and resources.
+A curated list of awesome InvenioRDM and Invenio extensions, overlays and resources.

 Inspired by [awesome-python](https://github.com/vinta/awesome-python).